 The top three were selected through a pitching session on May 20 before a judging panel as well as a business review.

-Following the positive reception to AWE’s implementation which saw an unexpected turnout of 186 applicants, the US Embassy is planning to host more cycles.
+Following the positive reception to AWE’s implementation which saw 30 participants shortlisted from 186 applicants, the US Embassy is planning to host more cycles.

 “This programme is a perfect fit for our embassy because it combines two of our key goals; empowering women and assisting Brunei in its economic diversification efforts through entrepreneurism,” said the US Ambassador Caryn McClelland.